top of page

 What are the benefits of a VCC in Singapore?

-VCCs offer seamless issuance and redemption of shares, ensuring fund managers can efficiently adjust to investor needs and market changes.
+VCCs allow for the seamless issuance and redemption of shares, enabling fund managers to adjust fund size in response to investor demand and market conditions.
+This flexibility supports more responsive portfolio management without complex restructuring.

 Key Features of a Variable Capital Company